simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 }
 ```

-## Waiving Firefox Xray Vision and abusing `document.all` weirdness
+## Waiving Firefox Xray Vision by abusing `document.all` weirdness
 Well, but we can't set `origin: "USER"` parameter because of the content script check, right?
-We actually can! and it all relies in this little detail in the content script:
+We actually can! and it all relies on this little detail in the content script:

 ```js
 const options = evt.data || evt.data.wrappedJSObject;
 ```

-**The `evt.data.wrappedJSObject` property is a non-standard Firefox-specific object’s property present in higher priviledge execution contexts, that allows to access the underlying "wrapped" JavaScript object from XPCOM components, i.e. the underlying low-level C++ implementation of Javascript objects in the Gecko engine.**
+**The `evt.data.wrappedJSObject` property is a non-standard Firefox-specific object property present in higher-privileged execution contexts, that allows to access the underlying "wrapped" JavaScript object from XPCOM components (i.e. the underlying low-level C++ implementation of Javascript objects in the Gecko engine).**
-In Firefox, Javascript running in privileged security context, like extensions files, is called "**chrome code**" and assumed to be trusted ([**"If chrome-privileged code is compromised, the attacker can take over the user’s computer."**](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html#:~:text=If%20chrome-privileged%20code%20is%20compromised,%20the%20attacker%20can%20take%20over%20the%20user%E2%80%99s%20computer.)).
+In Firefox, Javascript running in privileged security context, like extensions files, is called "**chrome code**" and it's assumed to be trusted ([**"If chrome-privileged code is compromised, the attacker can take over the user’s computer."**](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html#:~:text=If%20chrome-privileged%20code%20is%20compromised,%20the%20attacker%20can%20take%20over%20the%20user%E2%80%99s%20computer.)).
 Meanwhile JavaScript loaded from normal web pages is called "**content code**".
 But, content code can sometimes reach the chrome code execution context (e.g. think of an object passed inside a `postMessage`!) and that violates security boundaries:

 > The security machinery in Gecko ensures that there’s asymmetric access between code at different privilege levels: so for example, content code can’t access objects created by chrome code, but chrome code can access objects created by content.
 However, even the ability to access content objects can be a security risk for chrome code.
 JavaScript’s a highly malleable language.
 Scripts running in web pages can add extra properties to DOM objects (also known as expando properties) and even redefine standard DOM objects to do something unexpected.
 If chrome code relies on such modified objects, it can be tricked into doing things it shouldn’t.

-Therefore, before reaching that execution context, Firefox applies a security layer called [***Xray Vision***](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html) that "wraps" user passed objects and allows the priviledged execution context to literally "see through" the object on any property access and directly use the underlying low-level C++ native implementation, meaning any user-defined expando properties or user redefinitions will be ignored because they exists on the higher-level JavaScript representation only.
+Therefore, before reaching that execution context, Firefox applies a security layer called [***Xray Vision***](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html) that "wraps" untrusted user objects and allows the privileged execution context to literally "see through" the object on any property access and directly use the underlying low-level C++ native implementation, meaning any user-defined expando properties or user redefinitions will be ignored because they exist on the higher-level JavaScript representation only.

-Sometimes however, you actually want to access the full user-defined object, and to do so you need to "[Waive the object](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html)" (i.e. "unwrapping" the object), and a common way to do so is to use the `wrappedJSObject` property.
-As such this action is considered unsafe, as per MDN Web Docs:
+Sometimes, however, you actually want to access the full user-defined object, and to do that, you need to "[Waive the object](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html)" (i.e. "unwrapping" the object), and a common way to do so is to use the `wrappedJSObject` property.
+As such, this action is considered unsafe, as per MDN Web Docs:
 > Waivers are transitive: so if you waive Xray vision for an object, then you automatically waive it for all the object’s properties.
-For example, window.wrappedJSObject.document gets you the waived version of document.
-To undo the waiver again, call Components.utils.unwaiveXrays(waivedObject).
+For example, `window.wrappedJSObject.document` gets you the waived version of document.
+To undo the waiver again, call `Components.utils.unwaiveXrays(waivedObject)`.

-Focus on the ***Waivers are transitive***: that's exactly what happens in our case! ***After obtaining the `evt.data.wrappedJSObject` object, all the `options.css`, `options.files`, `options.origin` properties, the object prototype chain, the object instance methods, etc. will be the user defined ones.***
+Focus on the "***Waivers are transitive***": that's exactly what happens in our case!
+***After obtaining the `evt.data.wrappedJSObject` object, all the `options.css`, `options.files`, `options.origin` properties, the object prototype chain, the object instance methods, etc. will be the user defined ones.***

-What does that implicates?
+What does that imply?
-***We can simply define our custom getters methods on the `evt.data` object to evade in a TOCTOU style the content script validation checks!*** More concretely:
+***We can simply define our custom getter methods on the `evt.data` object to evade in a TOCTOU style the content script validation checks!***
+More concretely:
 ```js
 var nCalls = { "css": 0 };
 Object.defineProperty(obj, 'css', {